Measure synchronization in interacting Hamiltonian systems: A brief review: Types of MS transition

 \subsection{MS transition: quasiperiodic to chaotic dynamics}

-Now, we have adopted a non-integrable Hamiltonian system to characterize a system exhibiting a quasiperiodic trajectory prior to the MS transition, which subsequently becomes chaotic~\citep{ghosh18_2}.
+Here, we have adopted another Hamiltonian system, as reported by Ghosh et al.~\citep{ghosh18_2}, to characterize a system exhibiting a quasiperiodic trajectory prior to the MS transition, which subsequently becomes chaotic.
 The explicit form of Hamiltonian is as follows:

 The function $H_{\rm c}$ used in Eq.~\ref{eq:new_hamiltonian} differs from the one used in the preceding Hamiltonian (Eq.~\ref{eq:phi4_Hamiltonian}).
-The coupling strength parameter, $K_{\rm C}$, is a non-negative real number and the corresponding canonical equations of motion are given by:
+The coupling strength parameter, $K_{\rm C}$, is a non-negative real number.
+The corresponding canonical equations of motion are given by:

-The subscript `C' indicates the existence of a quasiperiodic trajectory in a system during the desynchronized state.
-Upon transitioning to the synchronized state, both oscillators display chaotic dynamics.